exclud/alx-low_level_programming/README.md

 # C Programming

-This Repository includes concepts in C Programming.
+This Repository includes major concepts in C Programming.